-Public Service Loan Forgiveness gets all of the headlines, but most Americans are employed by a private sector, for-profit employer.
-Do these employees have access to student loan forgiveness programs?
+Public Service Loan Forgiveness gets all of the headlines.
+However, for-profit, private sector businesses employ most Americans.
+These businesses are not eligible for PSLF.
+Do private-sector employees have access to student loan forgiveness programs?
 How do they qualify?

-All federal student loan borrowers are eligible for student loan forgiveness, including private sector and for-profit employees.
-There is no cap on the amount of debt that can be forgiven, but it takes at least 20 years to reach forgiveness under the current law.
+All federal student loan borrowers are eligible for student loan forgiveness, including the private sector and for-profit employees.
+There is no cap on the amount of debt discharged, but it takes at least 20 years to reach forgiveness under the current law.
 Private student loans are not eligible for loan forgiveness.

 Qualifying for Student Loan Forgiveness as a Private Sector Employee